danialfarid/ng-file-upload/README.md

 **Resumable Uploads**
 The plugin supports resumable uploads for large files.
 On your server you need to keep track of what files are being uploaded and how much of the file is uploaded.
-You need these two endpoints:
  * `url` upload endpoint need to append uploading content to the end of already existing file if part of it is already uploaded.
  * `resumeSizeUrl` a server endpoint to return uploaded file size so far on the server to be able to resume the upload from where it is ended.
 It should return zero if the file has not been uploaded yet.
 A GET request will be made to that